For Outgoing Nonprofit Executive Directors & CEOs

 With The Legacy Leadership Transfer

-✓ The incoming ED walks in with a complete playbook and starts leading from day one.
+✓ The incoming ED walks in with a complete playbook

 ✓ Every key donor relationship has been personally, warmly transitioned and documented.